Catherine Hicks - Karen Barclay

 I believe I first saw this film in the theaters in 1989 in a double billing with the Hulk Hogan classic, NO HOLDS BARRED.
 I remembered being scared shitless by CHILD'S PLAY, wondering if my Teddy would want to possess my body and/or kill me when I got home from watching this.
 I was so paranoid that I actually destroyed my Teddy and threw him in the trash.
 But it didn't help when your classmates would bring their Teddies and those Sesame Street talking dolls to class to show off to their friends.
 I couldn't win.

 I honestly can't believe it's already been twenty years since CHILD'S PLAY has been released.
-Surprisingly, even with multiple sequels and an inevitable remake coming out in 2010, CHILD'S PLAY holds up remarkably well even though the fear factor isn't really there anymore.
+Surprisingly, even with multiple sequels and an inevitable remake coming out, CHILD'S PLAY holds up remarkably well even though the fear factor isn't really there anymore.
 Still, out of all the evil doll films that has been released, I believe that CHILD'S PLAY is the top of the heap and still a blast to watch.

 The Lakeshore Strangler, Charles Lee Ray (Brad Dourif), runs away from Detective Mike Norris (Chris Sarandon) and gets fatally wounded by him during a shoot-out.
 Charles' partner-in-crime drives away without him, leaving Charles to escape inside a toy store.
 He encounters a "Good Guy" doll, which are dolls that talk to you when they register your voice patterns, and performs a voodoo spell that allows him to transfer his soul into the doll's body.
 Mike finds Charles dead, thinking the worse is over.